German Economy Shrinks Most Since Early 2013

-BERLIN (dpa-AFX) - Germany's economy contracted at a faster-than-expected pace in the third quarter, marking the first decline since the first three months of 2015 and the worst fall since early 2013, preliminary figures from the Federal Statistical Office showed on Wednesday.
+BERLIN (dpa-AFX) - Germany's economy contracted at a faster-than-expected pace in the third quarter, marking the first decline since the first three months of 2015, preliminary figures from the Federal Statistical Office showed on Wednesday.

 Gross domestic product declined a seasonally and calendar-adjusted 0.2 percent in the three months to September, after expanding 0.5 percent in the second quarter.
 Economists had forecast a 0.1 percent drop.